• Skip to primary navigation

 Introduction

 Western Pennsylvania is home to a significant amount of disability history, with a strong record of advocacy to ensure appropriate policies and services.
-The Consortium is building an inventory of collections that document this history.
-We are committed to maintaining a searchable resource for educators, museum professionals, scholars and the public.
-Please contact the Consortium or complete our survey if you are aware of collections and repositories that are not represented here.
+The Consortium provides access to a range of resources to help researchers, educators, and the public locate and engage with this history across multiple institutions and platforms.

-Explore all Western Pennsylvania collections:
+Explore all Western Pennsylvania Finding Aids:

 • Allegheny County Association for Children and Adults with Learning Disabilities information packet 1989 [manuscript]